HenryRollick/tdb/README.md

-tinydb
+tdb
 ======

-TinyDB project - an Small but efficient database
+an tiny but efficient database